Terms and Conditions

 - The awardee fails to comply with any portion of these terms and conditions.

 - The awardee must acknowledge Alaska NSF EPSCoR support in any publications, presentations, websites, newsletters, dissertations, theses, etc. that result from said support.
-Please use the following language: “This material is based upon work supported by the National Science Foundation under award #OIA-1753748 and by the State of Alaska."
+Please use the following language: “This material is based upon work supported by the National Science Foundation under award #OIA-1757348 and by the State of Alaska."

 - The awardee is responsible for the management of the fund and must certify all expenses for accuracy and ensure charges are allowable, allocable and reasonable.

-- Funds provided under the award may not be used for any purpose other than as approved in the These funds may not be used to reimburse any expenses incurred prior to the approved start date of the award.
+- Funds provided under the award may not be used for any purpose other than as approved in the proposal.
+These funds may not be used to reimburse any expenses incurred prior to the approved start date of the award.

 - Flexibility in the budget is permitted in order to meet project requirements.
 If,